saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-This page outlines how to run your browser and mobile tests in Hosted Test Orchestration.
+This page outlines how to run your browser and mobile tests in Hosted Orchestration.

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 - Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
 - The SauceCTL client installed.
-Read [Using the saucectl CLI](../dev/cli/saucectl) to learn more.
+For more information, see [Using the saucectl CLI](../dev/cli/saucectl).
 - A Docker image containing your tests.
-Read [Building Images](./building-images) if you need help.
+For more information, see [Building Images](./building-images).

 ## Starting an Execution

 You can interact with Hosted Orchestration through the SauceCtl CLI.
-An example SauceCTL configuration is below.
+The following is an example SauceCTL configuration:

 <Tabs
      defaultValue="SauceCTL"